-Add the dry ingredients to the creamed mixture; alternating with yogurt and vanilla.
+Add the dry ingredients to the creamed mixture a bit at a time; alternating with the yogurt and vanilla.
 Beat until smooth after each addition.

 Test for doneness by inserting a skewer into the cake.
 When it comes out clean, the cake is done.

-Turn onto a rack.
-Remove the pan and allow to cool completely.
+Lift the bundt pan off the cake and allow to cool completely.

-If preferred, you could also drizzle the cake with a glaze made from 1 c icing sugar, 3 to 5 tsp milk and 1 tsp vanilla.
+If preferred, you could also drizzle the cake with a glaze made from 1 cup icing sugar, 3 to 5 tsp milk and 1 tsp vanilla.

 Each moist and tender slice of cake is marbled with the cranberry sauce.

 I do hope you’ll give this recipe a try.
 And if you do, please post about it on your favorite social media and tag me so I can come see.

 Want another delicious cake to add to your dessert table?
 My Mini Spiced Orange Buttercream Bundt Cakes would be an awesome addition.